All Insights

 The Real Work Is Judgment Under Incomplete Information

-Here's what I learned from managing my mother's care through two strokes, a rehabilitation facility, a transition home, and eighteen months of daily uncertainty: good decisions under incomplete information are not the same as guesses.
-They're built from a different set of inputs.
+Here is what military service taught me about making decisions in uncertainty: good decisions under incomplete information are not the same as guesses.
+They are built from a different set of inputs.

-Instead of quantified probability distributions, you're working with directional signals.
-Is her speech better or worse than yesterday?
-Is the pattern of small declines accelerating or stable?
-Does the doctor's body language match the words?
+Instead of quantified probability distributions, you are working with directional signals.
+Is the situation deteriorating or stabilizing?
+Is the pattern of small changes accelerating or holding?
+Does the briefing match what you are seeing on the ground?

-Instead of a ranked risk register, you're building a mental model of the system you're managing - what it responds to, where it's fragile, what changes propagate and how fast.
+Instead of a ranked risk register, you are building a mental model of the system you are managing.
+What it responds to, where it is fragile, what changes propagate and how fast.

-Instead of waiting for the model to mature, you're acting on the best available interpretation and updating fast when new information arrives.
+Instead of waiting for the model to mature, you are acting on the best available interpretation and updating fast when new information arrives.

-That's not a failure of risk management.
-That's what risk management actually looks like in live environments.
+That is not a failure of risk management.
+That is what risk management actually looks like in live environments.

 Back in the enterprise context, I see the same dynamic.
-The agencies I support don't always have the luxury of a mature measurement program before the threat arrives.
-A Level 4 incident doesn't pause while you finish your asset inventory.
-A ransomware pre-positioning campaign doesn't wait for you to complete your FAIR analysis.
+The agencies I support do not always have the luxury of a mature measurement program before the threat arrives.
+A major incident does not pause while you finish your asset inventory.
+A ransomware pre-positioning campaign does not wait for you to complete your FAIR analysis.
 The decisions that matter most get made before the data is clean.

-The CISO who waits for measurement confidence before acting isn't being rigorous.
-They're being slow.
+The CISO who waits for measurement confidence before acting is not being rigorous.
+They are being slow.
 And in genuinely adversarial environments, slow is a vulnerability.

 What You Should Do Differently

-This isn't an argument against quantification.
+This is not an argument against quantification.
 Measure everything you can.
 Build your FAIR models.
 Calibrate your estimates.
 Improve your data collection.
 All of that work creates real value and I still do it.

 But separate the question "how do I measure risk well?" from the question "how do I decide well when measurement is incomplete?"
 Those are different skills.
 Most security programs invest heavily in the first and almost nothing in the second.

-Track your decision quality separately from your outcome quality.
+• Track your decision quality separately from your outcome quality.
 A good decision can produce a bad outcome.
 A bad decision can get lucky.
-If you only review outcomes, you're learning from noise.
+If you only review outcomes, you are learning from noise.

-Build your judgment on directional signals when you can't have precise ones.
+• Build your judgment on directional signals when you cannot have precise ones.
 Threat actors moving laterally in your environment give you behavioral signals before they give you forensic evidence.
 Train your analysts to act on the signal, not just document it for the report.

-Accept that some risk will be managed through leadership, not models.
-The decisions that define your program aren't the ones where the data was clean and the answer was obvious.
-They're the ones where someone had to call it with incomplete information, own the call, and adapt when reality pushed back.
+• Accept that some risk will be managed through leadership, not models.
+The decisions that define your program are not the ones where the data was clean and the answer was obvious.
+They are the ones where someone had to call it with incomplete information, own the call, and adapt when reality pushed back.

-That's the skill no framework teaches you directly.
-But it's the one that matters most when the environment stops cooperating.
+That is the skill no framework teaches you directly.
+But it is the one that matters most when the environment stops cooperating.